vecna/trackmap/README.md

   * Your contact: an email or jabber, but is a free text.
 Put also a GPG fingerprint if you like, can be useful if eventually we've to contact you in the future. very likely, to run again the test.
   * Your ISP: if you know it, can be useful, because in the same country different ISP return lightly different results.

+### Risks faced by users under pervasive survellaince

+Users in country where Internet control is pervasive, will not raise concern or anomalies.
+The Internet traffic eaverstropped, will appear like an user opening a news agengy home page and close after.
+Then, a certain amount of "traceroute" traffic, that is a legit and common tool used to check network speed and topology.

+If the user has some concern in using Tor, (used at the end of the test to deliver the test results), can avoid this using the option -d, and later we can figure out a dedicated way to receive the output collected.
+In this case, please contact the email address with the PGP key specified at the end of this document.

 ### Step details, timing and resources

 Few Bandwidth/CPU/disk resources are needed.
 Is not possible make a precise estimation, because the executed operations  depends directly from the amount of media website under analysis, anyhow, based on the past experience: